 June 9, 2009 - Members ratify the two-year contract covering television and motion pictures.

 January 29, 2012 - Ken Howard, president of the guild, announces during the SAG awards the merger between SAG and AFTRA has been approved by both groups.

-March 30, 2012 - Merger of SAG and AFTRA is completed with more than 80% approval from both unions, took effect immediately.
+March 30, 2012 - The merger of SAG and AFTRA is completed with more than 80% approval from both unions.
 The one union is named SAG-AFTRA.

 January 27, 2013 - The first Screen Actors Guild Awards is held under the union banner "SAG-AFTRA One Union."

 Edward Arnold 1940-1942

 George Murphy 1944-1946

 Ronald Reagan 1947-1952, 1959-1960

 Howard Keel 1958-1959

 Dana Andrews 1963-1965